VK5TM

 Privacy Policy uploaded.
 GPDR and all that stuff In accordance with various bits of legislation around the world, either currently in force, about to come into force or proposed, you will now find that annoying "We use cookies" notice at the top of this website.
 The full Privacy Policy is available at the Privacy Policy link in the footer at the bottom of the page.
 (If you don't know what GPDR is, Google it.
 Real scary shit for ANYBODY with a web presence.)

-Order pcb's for this project here PCBway pcb order.
-At the Checkout, make sure to scroll down the page and select your preferred shipping option otherwise the most expensive option is automatically selected.
+PCB's for this project can be ordered by clicking the PCBway pic -> PCB from PCBWay At the Checkout, make sure to scroll down the page and select your preferred shipping option otherwise the most expensive option is automatically selected.
 Software updated April 2021.
 Philips PM5326 mod sofware added November 2021 - updated April 2022

 Simple DDS VFO - 2017 Update